• Skip to primary navigation

 Completing the Blackstone Breakfast Sliders with the top Hawaiian bun layer

-Scoop up the big slider sheet and carefully transfer it to a large baking sheet.
+Scoop up the big slider sheet and carefully transfer it to a large baking sheet or cutting board.

-Then cut with a sharp knife into individual little sandwiches and serve immediately!
+Cut with a sharp knife into individual little sandwiches and serve immediately.

 Blackstone Breakfast Sliders on a serving platter